Utut Adianto: Notable games

 The following is a list of notable games of Utut.

 FIDE ratings

 Political career

-On 9 May 2009, he was elected to the People's Representative Council, the lower house of Indonesia's bicameral parliament.
-He became deputy speaker of the body on 20 March 2018.
+In recent years, Adianto had to cut down on his chess activities as he has been proactively involved in politics and government activities.
+On 9 May 2009, he was elected to the People's Representative Council (DPR), the lower house of Indonesia's bicameral parliament.
+He became deputy speaker of the DPR on 20 March 2018.
+He was reelected in 2024 with 116,794 votes.